eurostat/GeoDiff/README.md

 ## Quick start

 1. Download [geodiff-1.0.zip](releases/geodiff-1.0.zip?raw=true) and unzip somewhere.
+2.
-2. Run: `java -jar GeoDiff.jar -ini pathTo/dataset_initial.gpkg -fin pathTo/dataset_final.gpkg -id identCol -o out/` to analyse the changes between two datasets and store the analysis result in *out/* folder. *identCol* is the name of the identifier column in both datasets.
+- To compute the difference between two versions of a dataset, run: `java -jar GeoDiff.jar -m diff -v1 pathTo/dataset_initial.gpkg -v2 pathTo/dataset_final.gpkg -id identCol -o out/`.
+The result is stored in a new *out/* folder. *identCol* is the name of the identifier column in both datasets.
 You can alternativelly edit and execute *geodiff.bat* (or *geodiff.sh* for Linux users).

-(TODO: short example on how to run update mode?)
+- To update a dataset with [GeoDiff](/geodiff_format) data, run: `java -jar GeoDiff.jar -m up -d pathTo/dataset.gpkg -c pathTo/geodiff.gpkg`.
+The updated dataset is stored in a new *out.gpkg* file.

 ## Requirements